Batata Rassa Bhaji, Maharashtrian Potato Curry

 Instructions

-1. First, pre-boil the potatoes.
-Add plenty of water to a deep-bottomed saucepan or patela and boil over medium heat.
-Once the water reaches a roiling boil, add the potatoes and cook until they are al dente and knife-soft.
+- In a large saucepan over medium heat, bring water to a boil.
+Once the water reaches a roiling boil, add 180 g potatoes and cook until they are al dente and knife-soft.
 Drain the potatoes and set aside.
 While you're waiting for the potatoes to boil, start cooking the curry sauce/rassa.

-1. To start the base for the rassa, place a kadai or saucepan over medium heat.
-Add 1.5 tbsp of neutral oil and wait for it to heat before adding the black mustard seeds.
-As soon as the mustard seeds pop add the cumin seeds, poppy seeds, curry leaves, and onions.
-Sauté the mixture for a minute, then add the grated ginger and ginger-garlic paste.
+- Place a kadai or saucepan over medium heat.
+Add 1 ½ tablespoons sunflower oil.
+Once hot, add 1 teaspoon black mustard seeds and wait for them to pop.
+Next, add ½ teaspoon cumin seeds, ½ teaspoon white poppy seeds, 6-10 curry leaves, and 60 g red onion (chopped).
+Sauté the mixture for a minute, then add 1 teaspoon ginger (grated) and 1 teaspoon ginger garlic paste.
 Cook until the raw smell fades and the paste integrates.
-Further, cook the onions until they soften, then immediately add the tomatoes.
+Cook the onions until they soften, then immediately add 80 g fresh tomatoes (chopped).

-2. To cook the tomatoes, add salt to the pan (this will help the tomatoes reduce faster) and mix well.
-Cook for 10 minutes, stirring periodically to prevent the pan from sticking.
-After 10 minutes, the oil should begin to separate from the ingredients, and the consistency of the tomatoes will turn jammy.
-When you stir the mixture, it should stick together, leaving oil at the sides.
-Finally, add the ground spices — red chili powder, coriander powder, and turmeric powder — and cook for 2-3 minutes, stirring continuously.
+- To speed up the process of reducing tomatoes into a sauce, add sea salt and mix well.
+Cook the tomato mixture for 10 minutes, stirring periodically to prevent it from sticking.
+After 10 minutes, the oil should begin to separate from the sides, and the mixture will turn "jammy."
+When you stir, the mixture should stick together, leaving oil at the sides.
+Once this occurs, add your ground spices: 1 ½ teaspoon red chilli powder*, ½ teaspoon coriander powder, and ½ teaspoon turmeric powder.
+Mix in and cook for a few minutes.

-3. To finish the batata rassa bhaji, add 300ml of hot water to the pan, along with the pre-boiled potatoes.
-Mix well and leave to cook for around 10 minutes, until the potatoes are soft and the oil rises to the surface**.
-Finish with goda masala, lemon juice, and freshly chopped coriander.
+- Add 300 millilitres hot water, along with the pre-boiled potatoes.
+Mix and leave to cook for a further 10 minutes, until the potatoes and completely soft and the oil rises to the surface**.
+Finish with ¼ teaspoon goda masala, 1 teaspoon lemon juice, and 1 small handful fresh coriander (finely chopped).
+Serve.

 Notes